SpaceBeeGaming/OC-robot-controller/README.md

 It is also possible to use easyish scripts to create action sequences.

 # DISCLAIMER:
 This script isn't even done yet.
-You can currently only move up and down.
-(Have been busy working on the backend stuff.)
+You can currently move ~~only up and down.~~ in all directions (Have been busy working on the backend stuff.)

 the buttonAPI is originally created by dw20 (minecraft youtuber) for ComputerCraft and ported by the guy in the link,